 Unfortunately, the implementation of Risk Rating 2.0 has resulted in many policyholders seeing a significant increase in their premiums.
-Consequently, lenders have received a flood of inbound calls from borrowers seeking answers.
+Consequently, borrowers have questions and lenders have received a flood of inbound calls from borrowers seeking answers.

 On top of trying to calm frustrated customers, loan servicing teams must also avoid the Risk Rating 2.0 compliance hazard: provisional rating.

 We'll offer insights to help loan servicing teams confidently address borrower questions as well as provide information on what banks should do to deal with the potential risks of provisional rating policies.

 Borrower Questions 2.0

 Many borrowers have been blindsided by a substantial increase in their flood insurance premium- and they often take that out on the loan servicing department.
 It's easy to understand why as they are frustrated and full of questions.
 Some may have turned to their insurance agent for answers, but many have turned to their lenders.